Alert Ready: False alarms

-This is a Province of Ontario emergency bulletin which applies to people within ten (10) kilometeres of the Pickering Nuclear Generating Station.
+This is a Province of Ontario emergency bulletin which applies to people within ten (10) kilometeres[sic] of the Pickering Nuclear Generating Station.
 An incident was reported at the Pickering Nuclear generating Station.
 There has been NO abnormal release of radioactivity from the station and emergency staff are responding to the situation.
 People near the Pickering Nuclear Generating Station DO NOT need to take any protective actions at this time.
 Remain tuned to your local media for further information and instructions.

-On January 12, 2020 at 7:24 a.m.
+On 12 January 2020 at 7:24 a.m.
 ET, an emergency alert was issued for the entire province of Ontario, advising that an incident had been reported at the Pickering Nuclear Generating Station.
 The alert stated that "there has been no abnormal release of radioactivity from the station", staff was responding to the situation, and that no immediate protective actions were required.
 Approximately 40 minutes later, Ontario Power Generation issued a statement on its Twitter account indicating that the alert had been sent in error.
 At around 9:10 a.m., a second emergency alert message was issued, containing a similar retraction.
 Solicitor General Sylvia Jones stated that the erroneous alert was the result of a mistake during a "routine training exercise" by Ontario's emergency operations centre.

 In its aftermath, Dave Ryan and John Tory—the mayors of Pickering and Toronto, made calls for a full investigation into the incident.
 MPP and Ontario NDP energy and climate change critic Peter Tabuns also responded, stating that "confidence in the accuracy of the [alert] system is essential for public safety."
 U.S. media outlets drew comparisons between the incident and the 2018 Hawaii false missile alert (coincidentally, the Pickering incident occurred on the eve of the Hawaii incident's second anniversary).

-On February 27, 2020, the results of a formal investigation were published.
+On 27 February 2020, the results of a formal investigation were published.
 It found that the alert was triggered by a duty officer of Ontario's emergency operations centre at the beginning of his shift, who had accidentally remained logged into the live alert system when performing a regular internal test.
 It was considered common practice for officers to log into the live system first to ensure it is functioning before switching to a secondary, internal instance of the system designed specifically for testing purposes.
 The officer had realized his error, but the alert retracting the previous message was delayed due to an inability to receive clear instructions from Emergency Management Ontario supervisors on how to make an alert broadcast-intrusive, or whether the second alert should have been at all.